 The following banks are among those that make at least some mention of seeking foreign language skills.

-- Barclays: it's not always necessary to speak the local language of the office you are applying to, but for certain roles and locations native fluency in the local language is essential alongside English for certain roles and locations (for example, Dutch in Amsterdam, Hebrew in Tel Aviv, Italian in Milan and Swedish/Norwegian/Danish/Finnish in Stockholm).
+- Barclays: it's not always necessary to speak the local language of the office you are applying to, but for certain roles and locations native fluency in the local language is essential alongside English.

 - Commerzbank: fluent German is required for roles in Frankfurt, but is not a prerequisite elsewhere, although it is an advantage.

 - Goldman Sachs: seeks languages graduates or native speakers for some of its roles.
 For example, to work in the Frankfurt, Paris or Zurich offices you must be able to conduct business in the local language.
 See below for more details.